flexera-public/right_aws/README.txt

 == DESCRIPTION:

-The RightScale AWS gems have been designed to provide a robust, fast, and secure interface to Amazon EC2, EBS, S3, SQS, and SDB.
+The RightScale AWS gems have been designed to provide a robust, fast, and secure interface to Amazon EC2, EBS, S3, SQS, SDB, and CloudFront.
 These gems have been used in production by RightScale since late 2006 and are being maintained to track enhancements made by Amazon.
 The RightScale AWS gems comprise:

 - RightAws::Ec2 -- interface to Amazon EC2 (Elastic Compute Cloud) and the
   associated EBS (Elastic Block Store)